Refrigeration by modified Otto cycles and modified swaps through generalized measurements

+The second type modification interestingly leads to another type of quantum autonomous refrigerator which by itself have been subject of researches in last years [25-36].
+In general, a refrigerator is autonomous in the sense that it does not require any external work sources for cooling.
+This process is a quantum effect because the required work for the refrigeration is supplied by a three-stroke engine whose strokes are directly dependent on the measurement-based stroke.
+It is interesting to note that the efficiency of this engine is the same as of an Otto engine.

-The modification scheme described on the Otto cycle refrigerator can be applied easily on the two-stroke swap refrigerator.
+The modification scheme described for the Otto cycle refrigerator can be applied easily for the two-stroke swap refrigerator too.
 As the previous case, we can obtain two types of three-stroke modified swap refrigerators depending on that the measurement-based stroke activated before (first type) or after (second type) the swap operation.
-These types of modifications lead to refrigerators which have the same properties as of the discussed modified Otto cycle refrigerators respectively.
+The obtained modified swap refrigerators have the same properties as of the modified Otto cycle refrigerators respectively.